cockroachdb/docs/cockroachcloud/architecture.md

 Proxy pods allow many tenants to share the same IP address, balance loads across a tenant’s available SQL pods, and automatically resume tenant clusters that have been paused due to inactivity.
 They also detect and respond to suspected abuse of the service.

 After the cloud load balancer routes a new connection to one of the proxy pods, the proxy pod will in turn forward that connection to a SQL pod owned by the connecting tenant.
 Each SQL pod is dedicated to just one tenant, and multiple SQL pods can be owned by the same tenant.
-Network security rules prevent SQL pods from talking to one another unless they are owned by the same tenant.
+Network security rules prevent SQL pods from communicating with one another unless they are owned by the same tenant.

 Finally, the SQL pods communicate with the KV layer to access data managed by the shared storage pods, each of which stores that data in an [AWS](https://aws.amazon.com/ebs/features/) or [GCP](https://cloud.google.com/compute/docs/disks#pdspecs) block storage system.